Subscribe to an external calendar with Proton Calendar

 - On a computer, open Google Calendar(new window).
 (You can only get the link you need from the Google Calendar for web, not the mobile Google Calendar apps.)

-- In the top right, click the settings gear wheel icon → Settings(new window).
+- In the top right, click the settings Settings(new window) gear wheel icon.

-- On the left side of the screen, click the name of the calendar you want to share.
+- On the left side, click the name of the calendar you want to share.

 - Scroll down to Integrate calendar and copy the link in the Secret address in iCal format field.
 This link can be added to Proton Calendar using the instructions below.

 Please note that you can’t share a Google Family calendar using this method.
-Google does not allow you to share Google Family calendars with people that are not members of your family group.
+Google doesn’t allow you to share Google Family calendars with people that aren’t members of your family group.

 Outlook Calendar on the Web